pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

   - Implemented in `server/routes.ts` with support for various filter parameters
   - By default, excludes collaborations created by the current user (configurable via the `excludeOwn` parameter)
   - Returns properly formatted JSON data for the discovery feed

+- `GET /api/potential-matches`: Retrieves users who have swiped right on the current user's collaborations
+  - Returns potential matches with user and collaboration data
+  - Provides information about the original collaboration that was swiped on
+  - These potential matches are displayed in the discovery feed alongside regular collaborations

-- `POST /api/swipes`: Records user swipe actions (left/right) on collaborations
+- `POST /api/swipes`: Records user swipe actions (left/right) on collaborations or potential matches
-  - Accepts collaboration_id and direction (left/right) parameters
+  - For regular collaborations: Accepts collaboration_id and direction (left/right) parameters
+  - For potential matches: Accepts swipe_id, direction, and is_potential_match flag
   - Validates both user and collaboration existence
   - Permanently stores swipe data for future matching and analytics